macecchi/pebble-itunesify-remote/README.md

 	![image](https://raw.githubusercontent.com/macecchi/pebble-itunesify-remote-osx/master/resources/images/statusbar_help.png)
 - Go to the **Pebble app** on your phone and type the IP address inside 'iTunesify Remote' configurations
+- To run automatically when you log in, open **System Preferences > Users & Groups > Login Items** and drag & drop the app to the list.
 - Enjoy!